llambiel/letsecureme/post.md

 ## Let's Encrypt overview

 Let's Encrypt is a new open source certificate authority (CA) providing free and automated SSL/TLS certificates.
-Theyr root certificate is well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394), and they are actively trying to reduce the painful workflow of creation - validation - signing - installation - renewal of certificates.
+Their root certificate is well trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394), and they are actively trying to reduce the painful workflow of creation - validation - signing - installation - renewal of certificates.

 But, heads-up!
 To be really security minded, and for information completeness, let's cite some caveats you may not be comfortable with: